You can get help at any stage of your exporting journey – from finding opportunities to setting up in another country.

 - comply with international standards

 Getting UK businesses ready to export, including getting started, selecting a market, reaching customers, pricing and getting paid, delivery and documentation.

 Has a network of experienced international trade advisers who give expert trade advice to help grow your business internationally.
-UKTI also organises events that support businesses looking for trade opportunities.
+DIT also organises events that support businesses looking for trade opportunities.

 Get advice on trading in international markets, with guidance from Scottish Development International (SDI) experts around the world.
 Includes information on funding and networking opportunities.